eidmohama/Local_Event_Management_System/README.md

 6.**Results**

-     The application was successful in providing users with easy access to their events and tickets, as well as being able to perform CRUD operations against the database; all CRUD operations performed against the  database are also immediately reflected on the application’s GUI; Screenshots of the application and database queries show success in this area.
+  The application was successful in providing users with easy access to their events and tickets,as well as being able to perform CRUD operations against the database; all CRUD operations performed against the  database are also immediately reflected on the application’s GUI; Screenshots of the application and database queries show success in this area.

 7. **Challenges and Solutions**